 - Build Powerful Instructional Teams for Early Intervention

 As students come together in the general education classroom, so must teachers and other education staff … Maximize the power of your teaching team with innovative tools and strategies for positive, productive collaboration among teachers and support staff

 - Ideas, Ideas and More Early Intervention Ideas – Specifically for Preschool and Kindergarten Students with Challenging Behaviors

-Multiple activities, strategies and ideas perfect for your students whether you are working in-person or online… Receive an extensive resource handbook designed specifically for this seminar
+Multiple activities, strategies and ideas perfect for your students … Receive an extensive digital resource handbook designed specifically for this seminar

 Outstanding Strategies You Can Use Immediately

 - Powerful, practical early intervention strategies to teach and reach students with developmental delays and challenging behaviors

 - Early intervention and positive behavioral support strategies to reduce aggressive behavior